ogham/rust-users/README.md

 ```

+## Logging

+The `logging` feature, which is on by default, uses the `log` crate to record all interactions with the operating system.

 ## Caveats

 You should be prepared for the users and groups tables to be completely broken: IDs shouldn’t be assumed to map to actual users and groups, and usernames and group names aren’t guaranteed to map either!

-Use the mocking module to create custom tables to test your code for these edge cases.

 # Mockable users and groups

 When you’re testing your code, you don’t want to actually rely on the system actually having various users and groups present - it’s much better to have a custom set of users that are *guaranteed* to be there, so you can test against them.

-This sub-library allows you to create these custom users and groups definitions, then access them using the same `Users` trait as in the main library, with few changes to your code.
+The `mock` module allows you to create these custom users and groups definitions, then access them using the same `Users` trait as in the main library, with few changes to your code.

 ## Creating mock users